nboumaza/foodtrucks/README.md

 1. Foodtrucks Service Updated with the added functionality.

-2. User Service : user registration and opt in disclosure of foodies preferences (vegan/meat lover/ ...etc)
+2. User Service: user registration and opt in disclosure of foodies preferences (vegan/meat lover/ ...etc)

 3. CF Service: Uses Collaborative Filtering to predict the likelihood a user would like foodtruck(s) liked by other users that share same ratings for same type of food.  (relies on trained ML algorithm  )